 Adults who aren't vaccinated and are exposed at work to another person's blood or body fluids can be given medicine or a vaccine after the exposure.
 This helps prevent infection from developing.

 Like hepatitis B, hepatitis C can cause severe damage to the liver and can lead to death.

 HIV makes it harder for the body to fight infection.
 HIV causes acquired immune deficiency syndrome (AIDS), which is a serious illness that can lead to death.

 You help an injured person without using a protective barrier between you and the infected person's blood or body fluids.

 An object or surface with infected blood or body fluids on it touches your broken skin.

-You are pricked or scratched by a sharp object (such as broken glass) that has infected blood or body fluids on it.
+You are pricked or scratched by a sharp object (such as broken glass, or a needle) that has infected blood or body fluids on it.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR